-When you are planning a wildlife holiday there are a lot of great options to choose from.
+When it comes to planning a wildlife holiday there are a lot of great options to choose from.
 You could do a self-drive African safari holiday, a walking safari, a wildlife volunteer vacation, join an organized group tour, or maybe even an African photo safari?
 But there’s one exciting option that you may never have considered.
 Have you thought of exploring the cruise destinations for wildlife watching?
 Let me introduce you to wildlife cruises!

 What if I told you that you can vacation on a beautiful small-group cruise ship, or even a sailboat, and you’ll have the opportunity to watch incredible wildlife like polar bears, coastal wolves, orcas, toucans, pink dolphins, or manta rays?
 Check out variety of cruises that are high on our list, how to choose a wildlife cruise, how you can get on those cruises, and what wildlife you’ll be able to see!

 Table of Contents